Deshaun Watson changes mind, QB accepts trade to join Browns

 “I felt it was the right move for our organization as we head into the new league year focused on building our roster for the 2022 season,” Texans general manager Nick Caserio said.
 “Our priority right now is adding talented players to the foundation we have already put in place over the last 15 months and this trade supports that plan.”

 The Browns have yet to officially welcome Watson, who posted a photo on Instagram of him wearing a No. 4 Browns jersey and flexing.
-He wrote: ”Cleveland, LETSSSS GOOOO!! (hash)DawgPound Ready To Work!”
+He wrote: “Cleveland, LETSSSS GOOOO!! #DawgPound Ready To Work!”

 He should be happy.
 Watson’s also receiving a five-year, $230 million guaranteed contract, a record.